 - If leaves become withered or damaged, prune them away with a sharp, sterile cutting tool.

 - Separate pups as needed to prevent overcrowding.

-This particular type of Sansevieria does not propagate well through root cuttings.
+This particular type of Sansevieria does not propagate well through root and leaf cuttings.
 Instead, separate the creeping rhizome pups from the parent plant.